-To my surprise, they then invited Explorason and I up for a helicopter ride with Bali Adventure Sky Tours over the volcano and lake.
+To my surprise, they then invited Explorason and me up for a helicopter ride with Bali Adventure Sky Tours over the volcano and lake.

 We will write about that separately.
 We raced to get ready for our helicopter ride, and sadly farewelled our new friends.

 I’d personally like to thank the owners Nigel and Yanie for all they did to make our stay such a memorable one, and all the hard work they do to ensure these elephants are well cared for.
-This park hopes to continue with natural breeding of the Sumatran elephants to continue the ever dying population.
+This park hopes to continue with the natural breeding of the Sumatran elephants to continue the ever-dying population.